Comprehensive Deductible: How to Choose the Right Amount

 Falling objects A tree limb crushes your roof

-Common deductible amounts range from $100 to $2,500, with $500 being the most widely chosen.
+Common deductible amounts range from $100 to $2,000, with $500 and $1,000 being the most widely chosen.
 If your repair costs are less than your deductible, you cover the full amount with no payout from your insurer.
 For a total loss, your insurer pays the vehicle's actual cash value (ACV) minus your deductible.
+Learn more about comprehensive car insurance coverage to understand exactly what qualifies as a covered loss.

 Pincher's Pro Tip